How Underinsurance Quietly Destroys Long-Term Wealth

 • Breaking fixed deposits

-• Selling equity investments at the wrong time
+• Selling investments at the wrong time

-• Using high-interest personal loans or credit cards
+• Using high-interest loans or credit cards

-2. Life Insurance Underinsurance Breaks Family Balance Sheets
+2. Life Insurance Gaps Break Family Budgets

 Common mistakes: